tech-camp-day/workshop-cookbook/en/2_Workshop_2.md

 ---

-2. In the `handleMessageEvent` function, add a condition to check if the message contains "เพิ่มคะแนน" (Add points) and call the `handlePointIncrease` function created earlier:
+2. In the `handleMessageEvent` function, add a condition to check if the message contains "Add points" and call the `handlePointIncrease` function created earlier:

 ```js
 if (text.includes("Add points")) {